St George Illawarra Dragons: All-Time Greatest XIII

 Some other great players also had longer stints with both clubs pre- and post-merger, like five-eighth Trent Barrett (who won the Dally M Medal in 2000), the versatile utility Shaun Timmins and lock Brad Mackay.

 Not surprisingly, though, only three players who didn’t feature during some part of St George’s golden era have made my all-time greatest XIII, such is the magnitude of that 11-premiership streak in rugby league history.
-Three of the players are members of the exclusive club of eight rugby league immortals.
+The St George Dragons players of that era were truly incredible and three are members of the exclusive club known as The Immortals.

 Inevitably, some great players who were part of that era have missed out, like Bobby Bugden (halfback), Elton Rasmussen (second row), Harry Bath (second row) and Ian Walsh (hooker).
 I also couldn’t find a spot for modern day Canterbury flier Brett Morris (who has played the bulk of his career with the Dragons) or the freakishly talented fullback/centre Ted Goodwin from the 1970s.
 Dual rugby union/rugby league international Michael O’Connor also had four seasons at St George in the early 1980s, but I couldn’t squeeze him in (O’Connor is named in our greatest Manly Sea-Eagles line-up).